Kiryonn/Kiryonn/README.md

 <sup>2 - It's been a long while since i last touched it</sup>
 <br>
 <a id="desc3"></a>
-<sup>3 - I'm new to it, but i'm not half bad with it, although i'm slow</sup>
+<sup>3 - I'm new to it, but i'm not half bad with it, although i work slowly with it</sup>
 <br>